Honoring and Celebrating Strong Women|

 Three sons have distinguished themselves in the field of education.
 Dr. Rufus Clement as the eminent president of Atlanta University.
 Frederick as a professor of Physics at West Virginia State College and James, who left his teaching duties at Hood Theological Seminary to serve as a U.S. Army Chaplain, with the rank of major.
 Emma Clement Walker, the youngest daughter, as an English Professor at Tuskegee Institute and Ruth, who served with her husband in Haiti where he directed the Inter-American Education Foundation.
 George Jr. was with the American Red Cross in Italy at the time of his Mother’s selection.
 Besides her own, Emma also raised three other children, all of whom finished college.

 Twelve years after he became an editor, George Clement was elected Bishop, a position he filled until his death in 1934.
 The family moved again to Louisville.
 Known as the “most church going and charitable woman ever” by her friends, Emma Clement had time for her community.
 Not content with serving as national president of the Women’s Society of her denomination, she was active in the Kentucky Federation of Women’s Clubs.
 She was a charter member of the Southern Commission on Interracial Cooperation and did much to ease friction between the races.
 She served as secretary of the Negro division of the Kentucky Field Army Cancer Society.

 On December 26, 1952, at the age of 78, Emma Clement died leaving behind a heritage of good will and Christian sincerity.

-Excerpt taken from Mothers of Men, by Lillian Poling, 1959.
+Excerpt taken from Mothers of Men, by Lillian Poling, American Mothers National President, 1959.